-Enter active planning.
-Consider these four active planning best practices that can help FP&A teams respond to change with speed and agility.
+But there’s hope yet.
+Check out these four best practices that can help FP&A teams respond to change with speed and agility:

 The most elite companies don’t forecast on a semiannual or even a quarterly basis.
 Instead, they do it all the time.
 These firms evaluate their model and look at projections every week, and then go into more detail every quarter.
 Doing this allows the FP&A teams to provide the almost real-time insights that their C-suites crave and prevents the guessing game that results from once-a-year planning.

-Constantly updating forecasts, however, can’t be done in manually spreadsheets while maintaining any semblance of sanity.
+Constantly updating forecasts, however, can’t be done in manual spreadsheets while maintaining any semblance of sanity.
 Rather, it requires sophisticated software that lets team members immediately adjust their models based on business changes.

 Beyond utilizing powerful software to make their lives easier, top finance teams also embed members with various divisions, whether that’s sales or global services.
 This way, FP&A representatives attend staff meetings and are constantly up-to-date, which is invaluable when working in a high-growth, rapidly changing organization.

 The basic tenets of good time management go a long way toward avoiding those frenzied all-nighters.
 High-performing FP&A teams start by identifying dates and working backward from there to ensure their budgets are built without unnecessary deadline drama.
 Doing so encourages scheduling meetings far in advance of deadlines, which ensures ample time to meet with their boards and executive teams as they finesse their forecasts.
 Proper planning also allows time for building in scenario and what-if planning.